Natural Disaster Recovery

 Disasters are an unfortunate part of life.
-Regardless of whether the cause is from natural causes, such as hurricanes or floods, or man-made, such as an explosion or a terrorist attack, the infrastructure systems that allow civilization to function normally are disrupted.
+Whether disasters arise from natural causes, such as hurricanes or floods, or are human-initiated, such as an explosion or a terrorist attack, the infrastructure systems that allow civilization to function normally are disrupted.
 This means that housing, electrical systems, roads, bridges and similar systems must be restored to prevent loss of life or spread of disease, and enable a return to normalcy as soon as possible.

 Construction management students must gain insight into the unique scenarios that must be managed during a disaster-related reconstruction project.
 For this reason, Florida Tech incorporates natural disaster recovery methods into normal classroom instruction.
 Students develop a thorough understanding of how normal construction phases must be accelerated during natural disaster recovery operations.

 Phase I of a natural disaster recovery is designed to provide emergency relief to personnel in danger and to restore essential community support systems such as electricity, transportation and medical.
 This phase consists primarily of removing debris and structures that are no longer safe to allow restore utilities and enable other recovery operations.
 These actions save lives and eliminate dangers.